Category Archives: f) Apologetics, & Interpretations

 Judge not, that ye be not judged.
 For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.
 And why beholdest thou the mote that is in thy brother’s eye, but considerest not the beam that is in thine own eye?
 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?
 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother’s eye.
 Matthew 7:1-5

 Do not judge others, or you will be judged by God.
-We are called to love others, not to be self-righteous, oppressively judgmental, critical, or condemning.
-Who are we to judge others like that?
-Judgement is the domain of God alone.
-But we must be discerning to distinguish truth from error and good from evil.
-We must evaluate and make judgments as to the actions or intentions of others, identifying those that are contrary to the holy doctrine of God.
+We are called to love others, not to act self-righteously, be oppressively judgmental, critical, or condemning.
+Who are we to judge others in that way?
+Judgment is the domain of God alone.
+But we must be discerning enough to distinguish truth from error and good from evil.
+We are called to evaluate the actions or intentions of others, especially those that contradict God’s holy doctrine.

 Prove all things; hold fast that which is good.
 Abstain from all appearance of evil.
 And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
 1st Thessalonians 5:21-23